AmigaGPU/fat-agnus/irc_cloak.md

 The _bot_ presents you with an **#Oauth link* to a proper page where simple instructions need to be followed to be queued.

-### These are the requirements to be granted a cloak
+### These are the requirements to be granted a cloak...

 * User must have a _verified_ e-mail address (throwaway/disposable emails are not acceptable)
 * User must have at least 250 edits on Wikimedia projects